Skip to main content

 Appeal Process

-The CVAD risk assessment tool assesses both financial and programmatic risk for CVAD subrecipients.
+The risk assessment tool assesses both financial and programmatic risk for subrecipients.
 The results from the risk assessment dictates appropriate financial and programmatic monitoring for each agency and/or funded project.

-At the beginning of each grant cycle, CVAD financial staff will complete a financial risk assessment for each CVAD funded organization and CVAD grant managers will complete a programmatic risk assessment for each CVAD funded program/project.
-CVAD uses a wide array of monitoring activities to ensure fiscal and programmatic integrity of grant funds.
+At the beginning of each grant cycle, financial staff will complete a financial risk assessment for each funded organization and grant coordinators will complete a programmatic risk assessment for each program/project.
+Victim Assistance uses a wide array of monitoring activities to ensure fiscal and programmatic integrity of grant funds.

 Financial Risk Designations

-An agency’s financial risk designation will stay in place for the entire 3-year grant cycle.
-For consistency, when CVAD assigns the financial risk designation to victim service agencies, the claim submission rules apply to ALL of that victim service agency’s CVAD funded programs/projects.
-CVAD reserves the right to raise any risk designation should new information be discovered; however, the risk designation will not be lowered during the 3-year grant cycle.
+An agency’s financial risk designation will stay in place for the entire 3-year grant cycle and applies to all grants.
+Victim Assistance reserves the right to raise any risk designation should new information be discovered; however, the risk designation will not be lowered during the 3-year grant cycle.

 The following are some of the factors considered when assessing financial risk: